mongodb/docs/source/includes/drivers-get-started/atlas-ui-insert-data.rst

       #.
 Click :guilabel:`Create` to create the
          database and its first collection.

-   .. step:: Insert a document into the collection.
+   .. step:: Insert documents into the collection.

       a.
 Select the ``people`` collection if it's not selected.
       #.
 Click :guilabel:`Insert Document`.